MetacityTools/Docs/matsim/outputs.md

 - Link stats - e.g. link volumes (counted LinkLeave-Events)

 ## Plans vs. events
-Plans = input for the simulation (how agents plan to move for the iteration) Events = output of the simulation (~ executed plans)
+Plan = input for the simulation (how agents plan to move for the iteration) Event = output of the simulation, plan is realized by a series of events (~ executed plans)

 Events and Plans often do not match.
 Assumptions to create plans might be wrong.
 Interaction with other agents cannot be foreseen.